 In addition, Salamon further accuses Mr. Charles L. Bryant of Modesto, California of falsifying amounts he paid for shares while he was a director of Salamon.
 There are a number of other issues that management is investigating as a shareholder of Sunlogics PLC; this includes Mr. Bryant's use of company funds to build solar projects on his personal real-estate holdings in California.
 Salamon believes that Mr. Bryant's actions have defrauded shareholders and they are investigating every transaction he was involved in while being a director.

 For further information about this release contact Willam Nalley, The Orsay Groupe, Inc., #305-515-8077 and/or email: firstname.lastname@example.org.

 About Salamon Group, Inc.

 Salamon Group, Inc., through its Sunlogics Power Fund Management Inc. division, is a solar energy project company specializing in the construction management and acquisition of renewable energy power projects.
+Sunlogics Power looks to acquire assets and other companies in the solar and renewable energy space that are a strategic fit.
 Sunlogics Power is also a project-acquiring partner of Sunlogics Plc and its Subsidiary as well as other third party project developers, http://www.sunlogicspowerfund.com.